omerome83/omerome83/README.md

-## About Me

-Hi, I am Romel. 👋 I currently specialize in 💻 sofware testing, but web development has always been a passion of mine.
-Right now, I am learning JavaScript, React, and Node.js.
+Hello there!
+I'm Romel. 👋 My area of expertise is 💻 software testing, but my passion has always been web development.
+Currently, I'm expanding my knowledge by learning JavaScript, React, and Node.js.

-Outside of coding or trying to advance my knowledge base with frameworks and libraries, here are a few things I enjoy doing in my spare time:

-  - 🐟 Taking care of my aquarium
-  - 🏠 Smart Home/Home Automation
-  - 🌱 Growing tropical plants
-  - 🛌 Taking naps
-  - 🏈 Playing sports
-  - 🎥 Enjoying music, movies, or video games in my media room
-  - 🍳 Cooking
+When I'm not coding or exploring new frameworks and libraries, I love taking care of my aquarium 🐟, experimenting with Smart Home/Home Automation 🏠, nurturing tropical plants 🌱, taking relaxing naps 🛌, playing sports 🏈, and enjoying music, movies, or video games in my media room 🎥.
+Additionally, cooking 🍳 is another hobby of mine.

-You can also find me on [twitter](https://www.twitter.com/omerome) and [linkedin](https://www.linkedin.com/in/romelwilliams/) posting about my web development journey as well as topics I am passionate about.
+Don't forget to check out my [Twitter](https://www.twitter.com/omerome)  and [LinkedIn](https://www.linkedin.com/in/romelwilliams/) accounts where I share my web development journey and discuss other topics I'm passionate about.

 ### Stats and Additional Info

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=omerome83&theme=nord&show_icons=true&count_private=true)

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=omerome83&theme=blue-green)